 In addition, ensure you always keep an eye on your loved one’s bank accounts and personal finances.
 Elder financial abuse is common in situations with caregivers or facilities where the residents have control over their finances.
 Any suspicious activity should be investigated immediately.

-Getting Help from a Milwaukee, WI Nursing Home Abuse Lawyer
+Getting Help from a Milwaukee Nursing Home Abuse Lawyer

 The Milwaukee elder abuse team at Urban & Taylor, S.C. is committed to making a difference in the quality of long term care.
 By holding a nursing home accountable to pay damages for your loved one’s injuries or abuse, we hope to convince these facilities to change their practices so other families are spared the same tragedy.